Fxztam/oracle-pg/README.md

-# Property Graph feature or Oracle Database
+# Property Graph feature of Oracle Database

 The Docker-based setup instruction for the Property Graph feature of Oracle Database.